Discrete Latent Structure in Neural Networks: Global Prediction

 \begin{myexample}[Arc-factored dependency parsing] For the non-projective dependency tree example, the parts $\cP$ are the possible arcs $\mathsf{h} \to \mathsf{m}$.
 Following \citet{kg}, consider encoding each word in a sentence of length $L$ with a neural network (\eg, a bidirectional LSTM) with parameters $\widetilde{\zparam}$, giving vectors $\{ \bm{v}_j : j = 1, \ldots, L \}.$ We may parametrize an arc-factored dependency parser as

 The parameters of the arc-factored parser are thus $\zparam = \{\bm{w}\} \cup \tilde{\zparam}$. \end{myexample}

-\begin{myexample}[Markov sequence tagging] For sequence tagging, given a sentence of length $L$ and a tag set of size $T$, we may build a globally-optimal model by imposing a Markov assumption, \ie, scoring \emph{pairs} of consecutive assignments.
-We may encode this by using \emph{bigram parts}: $\cP = \{ (i, t, t') : 1 \leq i < L, 1 \leq t, t' \leq T \}$ where $t$ and $t'$ are consecutive tags at position $i$ and $i+1$.
-One way to parameterize this model is
+\begin{myexample}[Markov sequence tagging] For sequence tagging \citep{lafferty2001conditional}, given a sentence of length $L$ and a tag set of size $T$, we may build a globally-optimal model by imposing a Markov assumption, \ie, scoring \emph{pairs} of consecutive assignments.
+We may encode this by using \emph{bigram parts}: $\cP = \{ (i, t, t') : 1 \leq i < L, 1 \leq t, t' \leq T \}$ where $t$ and $t'$ are consecutive tags at position $i$ and $i+1$ (subject to a specific handling for the last word transition).
+One way to parametrize this model is

 where $\mbv_i$ are vector representations for each word (\eg, from some neural net module), matrix $\mbW \in \RR^{T \times H}$ is an ``output layer'' containing embeddings of each tag, and $\mbB \in \RR^{T \times T}$ is a pairwise matrix of transition scores, \ie, $b_{\textsf{det}, \textsf{noun}}$ is a bonus reward for tagging a determiner right before a noun.
 The parameters are thus $\zparam = \{\bm{W}, \bm{B} \} \cup \widetilde{\zparam}$. \end{myexample}